ZeBraHack0/remote_exec/README.md

 - SSH_LIST: your server list
 - cmd: your commands to execute on remote servers
 - key_word: keywords to grep your pids to kill
+- RE_DIR: remote directory to sync your file

 ### start a new program
 ```shell